HONORARY CHAIRS, ADVISORY BOARD

 Project Coordinator, Allegheny CleanWays

 Rick Sebak makes unusual television programs.
 His slightly wacky documentaries celebrate various aspects of modern American life and the unexpected charms of Pittsburgh.
 Audiences in western Pennsylvania and across the country have learned to recognize his friendly narrative style and the unusual topics that he obviously loves.
-He included a story about the Dormont Pool in his 2007 program titled Underground Pittsburgh.
+He included a story about the Dormont Pool in his 2007 program Underground Pittsburgh.
 His other works of note include Kennywood Memories (1988), A Hot Dog Program (1999), A Flea Market Documentary (2001), and Right Beside the River (2009).

 KATHRYN SPITZ COHAN